 Physical Ability Requirement Evaluation (PARE)

 Calgary Transit is an accredited facilitator of the PARE fitness test certification.
-Test dates are scheduled for:
+No test dates are currently scheduled.

 Application process